-Thus, it seems that the second algorithmic approach is superior to the first approach.
+It turns out that the second algorithmic approach is superior to the first approach.
 Furthermore, we believe that Sections 2.2 and 2.3 may be of independent interest.
-In particular, they yield a simple proof to the fact that the graph metric of most constant-degree graphs cannot be embedded in a Euclidean space without incurring logarithmic distortion.
+In particular, they yield a simple proof to the fact that the graph metric of every constant-degree expander cannot be embedded in a Euclidean space without incurring logarithmic distortion (cf. [7, Prop.
+4.2]).
+We note that, in general, Sections 2.2 and 2.3 touch on themes that are implicit in [7].